dmlgzs/dmlgzs/README.md

 - 🏫 I’m a sophomore majoring in cyber security at Xidian University
 - 🌱 I’m currently learning C / C++ / Kotlin / Node.js
 - ✍️ Blogger at my blog: [https://blog.dml.ink](https://blog.dml.ink)
-- 🎮 Play Minecraft, Genshin Impact, Honkai: Star Rail and Blue Archive on mobile
+- 🎮 Play many games on the phone
 - 🐟 ~~Loaf on everything~~

 Actually my other GitHub account with a project that uses `oicq` is more commonly used.